Invest

 We expect to be operationally profitable from 2025.
 As we will have some start-up costs with the switch to beans from dynamic agroforestry and our ingredient stocks and temporary storage facilities will have to increase significantly to enable the upcoming growth, we are forecasting a loss for 2024.

-Frequently asked questions about the loan
+Frequently asked questions about subordinated loans

-The campaign will run until €999,000 has been subscribed.
+The campaign will run until 999,000€ have been subscribed.

 As the loan is unsecured, you may lose your entire investment.

-Don't under any circumstances invest money that you absolutely need.
+Therefore, never invest money that you absolutely need.

 The impact of fairafric